rossta/rossta.github.com/source/blog/2015-12-29-using-rspec-metadata.md

 #### First attempt

-We could try to "stub" the setting in the context of a single spec run with the "enabled" state.
+We could try to stub the setting in the context of a single spec run with the enabled state.

 ```ruby
 # spec/spec_helper.rb